 In 1889 Mr W. D. Lewis Evans married Mrs Margaret Ellen Evans nee Lloyd, born 1872 at Aberystwyth, they had a daughter Miss Elizabeth Myfanwy Evans born 1892.

-In 1895 Mr W. D. Lewis Evans, at the age of 24 he was appointed the Headmaster of Llanidloes County School.
+In 1895 Mr W. D. Lewis Evans, at the age of 24, was appointed Headmaster of Llanidloes County School.

 In the 1880s the Welsh Education Authorities under the Welsh Intermediate Act of 1889 decided to set up intermediate schools in all areas of Wales able to support them.
 In the early 1890’s the Intermediate School Institution at Abertillery was initiated and Mr Lewis Evans was chosen to be become the Headmaster of the Intermediate School Institution to be opened at the Oddfellows Hall, Abertillery and King Street Chapel, a temporary institution utilising both premises until a new purpose built school building was erected.

 On coming to Abertillery Mr W. D. Lewis Evans lived at the Poplars Houses situated behind the British School.
 His neighbour was Mr Thomas Bevan and family, Mr Bevan being the then retired headmaster of the British School.